-Choose a custom field of type scorecard field and select the scorecard that you just created in the previous step.
-Giving the field a meaningful name like "Resource Estimate" will help others to identify its purpose.
+Choose a custom field of type Scorecard field and select the scorecard that you just created in the previous step.
+Giving the field a meaningful name such as "Resource Estimate" will help others to identify its purpose.
 Don't forget to add your new custom field to the appropriate custom field layout

 Opening the feature details will now show the new resource estimate score that you have created.
 Now the scorecard fields can be used during your planning process to record estimates against each of your features.
 You can quickly add, or update, scorecard values by typing them in directly or dragging the slider to update the custom scorecard.

 Now your team-level feature estimates can be used in reporting.
 A pivot table is ideal to show total effort estimates for all features in a release broken down by team.

 In this example, column totals show the combined team effort required for each feature.
 Row totals show the combined effort to deliver all the features in the release by each team.

 To create this report, start by selecting Reports > Pivot from the navigation menu.
 Click on the Add report button and select Create a custom pivot table.
 Select a primary table of features and choose Feature name from the central feature column.
 Click the add column button to confirm.

 Press the Add data button and select the fields from your resource estimate metrics scorecard from the center column and then press Add Column button.

 Note: As displayed in the screenshot below, the metrics for the custom field scorecard will be below all of the main Aha! feature scorecard fields.
 They will be in their own section specific to the custom field.

 Lastly, arrange the data as per the example below, set Within cells to Sum values and set the Calculate across rows and down columns control to summarize by Total.